jf-labs/Mat-Vis-Net/README.md

   - Embedding product images with a CLIP-style encoder.
   - Building a kNN index for similarity search.
   - Visualizing embeddings with PCA and clustering by material.
+- FastAPI service (`backend/`) that loads pre-computed embeddings, hosts `/similar-by-sku`, serves `/images`, and provides a `/health` probe.
+- React/Vite dev client (`matvis-web/`) that queries the API, renders similarity results, and can be built for static hosting.

 Planned / in progress:

 - More complete metadata schema:
   - Material, finish, size, price, coverage, in-stock flags, etc.
 - Stable embedding pipeline (CLI / script) outside the notebooks.
+- Image-based search endpoint (e.g., `POST /search/image`) with automatic embedding.
-- kNN service or FAISS-based index for scalable similarity search.
+- FAISS or another ANN backend for scalable similarity search.
-- HTTP API (e.g., FastAPI) for:
-  - `POST /search/image` → returns matching SKUs.
-- Frontend UI under `apps/client`:
-  - Simple web app where you upload or pick an image and browse matches.
+- Enhanced UI flows (image upload, filters, analytics dashboards).
 - More advanced clustering & analysis:
   - Identify “visual families” inside each material group.
   - Use clusters to drive faceted browsing and recommendations.